Treaty of Tlatelolco: History

+In 1962, the Brazilian delegate to the United Nations General Assembly stated an interest in creating a denuclearized zone in Latin America.
+This engendered interest to create a draft treaty on nuclear disarmament.

 Meeting in the Tlatelolco district of Mexico City on 14 February 1967, the nations of Latin America and the Caribbean drafted this treaty to keep their region of the world free of nuclear weapons.

-Whereas Antarctica had earlier been declared a nuclear-weapon-free zone under the 1961 Antarctic Treaty, this was the first time such a ban was put in place over a large, populated area.
+Whereas Antarctica had earlier been declared a Nuclear-Weapon-Free Zone under the 1961 Antarctic Treaty, this was the first time such a ban was put in place over a large, populated area.

 COPREDAL was the Preparatory Commission for the Denuclearization of Latin America created after the Cuban Missile Crisis.
 It consisted of four sets of sessions, all of them which held in Mexico City.
 The purpose of the sessions was to prepare a possible draft of the Treaty of Tlatelolco.

-The United Nations Assembly authorized COPREDAL on 27 November 1963.
+The United Nations Assembly authorised COPREDAL on 27 November 1963.
 The Preliminary Meeting on the Denuclearization of Latin America (REUPRAL) created the "Preparatory Commission for the Denuclearization of Latin America", COPREDAL.